Winter Haven family claims Walmart kicked young boy with muscular condition out of motorized cart

-WINTER HAVEN, Fla. — A Winter Haven family is accusing Wal-Mart employees of kicking her 10-year-old son out of a motorized cart, even though, they say, he needed it.
+WINTER HAVEN, Fla. — A Winter Haven family is accusing Walmart employees of kicking her 10-year-old son out of a motorized cart, even though, they say, he needed it.

-Tiffany Ferris started her now viral Facebook post with “Wal-Mart did something very inexcusable,” and ends with pictures of her son, Cameron, in tears outside of the big box store.
+Tiffany Ferris started her now viral Facebook post with “Walmart did something very inexcusable,” and ends with pictures of her son, Cameron, in tears outside of the big box store.

 Ferris says her son needed the chair because of a muscular development delay which causes a lot of pain for the child in his legs.